ignite/cli/docs/intro/docker.md

 To scaffold a blockchain `planet` in a new directory, run this command in a terminal window:

 ```
-docker run -ti -v $HOME/sdh:/home/tendermint -v $PWD:/apps starport/cli:develop app github.com/hello/planet
+docker run -ti -v $HOME/sdh:/home/tendermint -v $PWD:/apps starport/cli:0.16.0 app github.com/hello/planet
 ```

 Be patient, this command takes a minute or two to run because it does everything for you:

 - Creates a container that runs from the `starport/cli:0.16.0` image.
 - Executes the Starport binary inside the image.
-- Uses `-v $HOME/sdh:/home/tendermint` to map the `$HOME/sdh` directory in your local computer (the host machine) to the home directory (`/home/tendermint`) inside the container.
-Starport and the chains you serve with Starport persist some files.
+- Uses `-v $HOME/sdh:/home/tendermint` to map the `$HOME/sdh` directory in your local computer (the host machine) to the home directory `/home/tendermint` inside the container.
+Starport, and the chains you serve with Starport, persist some files.
+- Uses `-v $PWD:/apps` to persist the scaffolded app in the container to the host machine at current working directory.

 ## Starting a Blockchain